 Here’s a few useful pointers to start – I’m hoping people know at least some of these things already from browsing around on the web and using common sense, but I do believe some of them aren’t discussed as often as they should be.

-Cover letter definites:
+Cover letter dos:

 - Convey your passion for your craft, and your enthusiasm for the job and company at hand

-- Approach the letter as a story rather than a list of items to regurgitate
+- Approach the letter as a story rather than a list

 - Personalize it – no boiler plates, even if the roles you are applying for are the same – it’s easy to tell whether or not someone’s put effort into the writing, tone and showing they know something about the company